 In Sergey Lukyanenko's novel Dances on the Snow (part of the Genome trilogy), jedi-like special agents/knights of the planet Avalon called phages are, among other skills, trained to use the so-called "imperative voice", which acts very similar to the Voice in Dune, making people obey their every command, although they tend not to abuse this ability.
 The clones of Ada Snezhinskaya are also trained in the use of this skill.
 It is not specified whether just anybody can learn this ability or only those who have been genetically-engineered (both the phages and the clones are Artificial Humans).
 The novel even features a battle of sorts with opposing sides using the "imperative voice" to give conflicting commands to the main character, with the clone forcing him to jump into molten metal and the phage telling him to stay.
 The result of this "duel" remains unclear as the situation is resolved by a Heroic Sacrifice from another character.

-All of the Forsaken from The Wheel of Time, have this ability as a subpower of Compulsion Most of them used it in different ways, ranging from a subtle charisma to a befuddling Charm Person.
-Moghedian used it closest to this trope, at one point, befuddling, then interrogating three main characters, then leaving them with no memory of it.
-Some downsides are brought up occasionally, with vital information not being mentioned because it wasn't asked for.
+All of the Forsaken from The Wheel of Time have this ability as a subpower of Compulsion.
+Most of them used it in different ways, ranging from a subtle charisma to a befuddling Charm Person.
+Moghedian used it closest to this trope, at one point befuddling then interrogating three main characters, then leaving them with no memory of it.
+Some downsides are brought up occasionally, such as vital information not being mentioned because it wasn't specifically asked for.

 This is a fairly large plot point in Kristin Cashore's Graceling, as towards the end of the book it is revealed that Leck has this as a Grace.

 In Amber Benson's Death's Daughter, the main character Calliope Reaper-Jones at one point is temporarily granted her father's (the Grim Reaper) powers.
 Once this happens, she can kill someone just by saying "Die."